pcostesi/tp2-so-2012b/README.md

 ## Using a cross-compiler
 At the root of the project add a `Toolchain.inc` file with the following variables pointing to your cross compiler:

+- GCC: gcc cross compiler
+- GPP: g++.
+Not needed, but...
+- LD: Linker.
+- AR: Archiver.
+Not used.
+- ASM: nasm.
+Try not to change this.

 You can download a ready-made cross-compiler from the [OSDev site](http://wiki.osdev.org/GCC_Cross-Compiler).
 We recommend the __[x86_64-elf 4.9.1 target](http://newos.org/toolchains/x86_64-elf-4.9.1-Linux-x86_64.tar.xz)__

 ### Ubuntu